-

 Dr. Williamson's research focuses on representations of mobility, technologies of travel, and the history of cartography in early modern England.
-She serves as the coordinator for the public humanities Christian Culture Lecture series, and she organized the Saint Mary’s research symposium from its inaugural year to 2019.
-Her recent work in the public and digital humanities has been funded through two separate projects including the multi-campus, interdisciplinary OpenSource textbook initiative, LibreText and the global displacement archive project.
+She serves as the coordinator for the College’s public humanities lecture, and she organized the Saint Mary’s research symposium from its inaugural year to 2019.
+Her recent work in the public and digital humanities has centered on two grant-funded projects, including the archive-based Displacement Project and the OpenSource textbook initiative, LibreText.

 Dr. Bird is is an interdisciplinary medievalist by training, and her many articles on intellectual, social, legal, and religious developments within and across cultures have or will soon appear in the Journal of Medieval History, Traditio, Crusades, Medieval Sermon Studies, and Essays in Medieval Studies.
 A prolific reviewer for Sehepunkte, she is also on the editorial boards of Crusades and the Brepols Outremer series.
 She has co-edited multiple volumes with international groups of scholars on Christiam-Muslim relations, the impact of church councils, and the crusades’ impact on European culture.
 She co-chairs the Medieval Academy’s K-12 committee and has developed numerous OER educational resources for teaching global ancient and medieval history and literature, hosted on LibreTexts.